 What Happens When We Have Too Many Decisions To Make?

-When we are faced with making many choices and have multiple decisions to consider, we often simply avoid decisions and the seek the simplest way out.
+When we are faced with making many choices and have multiple decisions to consider, we often simply avoid decisions and seek the simplest way out.
 With too much on our plates and a sense of tremendous overwhelm, the natural tendency is to find the simple answer.

 What is the easiest way to find this simple answer?
 We look around to see what the herd is doing!